Set up a development environment for SharePoint Add-ins on Office 365

 Install Visual Studio and tools on your computer

-Visual Studio includes the Microsoft Office Developer Tools for Visual Studio, but sometimes a version of the tools is released between updates of Visual Studio.
-To be sure that you have the latest version of the tools, run the installer for Office Developer Tools for Visual Studio 2013 or the installer for Office Developer Tools for Visual Studio 2015.
+Visual Studio includes the Microsoft Office Developer Tools for Visual Studio.
+Sometimes a version of the tools is released between updates of Visual Studio.
+To be sure that you have the latest version of the tools, run the installer for Office Developer Tools for Visual Studio 2013, or the installer for Office Developer Tools for Visual Studio 2015.

 Verbose logging in Visual Studio

 Follow these steps if you want to turn on verbose logging: